0xBcamp/Kyle-janus-dragon/DESIGN.md

 2. ```token=LINK``` From this parameter, we specify that we want our large holders to be holders of LINK.
 3. ```total_large_holders>=10``` From this condition, we specify that the want to be notified when the total number of large holders (a column in the result of the queue) exceeds 10
 4. ```"notification 1"``` This last part of our command specifies the notification name.
+So this notification will notify us when the total number of wallets who have more than $10 million in LINK exceeds 10.

 ## Chatbot Limitations:
 Since the free tier for the DuneAPI does not allow the use of CRUD operations (Create, Read, Update, Delete), our chatbot will be restricted to allowing users to query existing queries.